Seasawher/mathlib4-help/docs/options.md

 ## compiler.enableNew
 type: `Bool`

-default: `false`
+default: `true`

-(compiler) enable the new code generator, this should have no significant effect on your code but it does help to test the new code generator; unset to only use the old code generator instead
+(compiler) enable the new code generator, unset to use the old code generator instead

 ## compiler.extract_closed
 type: `Bool`